cdot65/pan-os-upgrade/README.md

 #### Option 1: Using an .env File

-Update the `.env` file in your project directory and fill it with your firewall's details:
+Create a `.env` file in your local directory and fill it with your firewall's details:

 ```env
 # PAN-OS credentials - use either API key or username/password combination